 NEXT UP ON this.

-If you’re preparing to finish high school, you’ve probably got a lot on your mind – and not just exams.
+If you’re preparing to finish high school this year, you’ve probably got a lot on your mind – and not just exams.
 Mapping out a career path before you even get through VCE is seen as the ‘norm’.
 However, this expectation might leave you in a bundle of nerves.

 Looking into your future can be terrifying when all you see is murky uncertainty.
 Along with this doubt is a greater sense of risk, and this is why the decision of what to study can become stressful, according to Dr James Lucas from Deakin’s Faculty of Health.